Not all classes are offered at each regional training. Only one (1) class can be taken per region.

 Manages equipment for the NCBM Disaster Recovery Unit.
 Participants must be able to manage the disbursement and collection of tools to volunteer teams.
 Skills needed: understand tools and their purpose, be able to operate a computer, and be responsible for a lot of equipment.

-This is an OVERNIGHT training.
-Participants will sleep at the facility/church dormitory style, men and women separated.
+This is an overnight training; however, participants are not required to stay overnight.
+Participants who stay overnight will sleep at the facility/church dormitory style, with men and women separated.
 Bring your cot/air mattress (no doubles) and anything you need for sleeping.
 We do NOT provide sleep gear, only space!
 Showers provided.

 AGE FOR ALL DISCIPLINES

 18+ for all ministries.
-Exception: To participate in Disaster Recovery training, youth must be in the 6th grade or older.
+Exception: To participate in Disaster Recovery training, or Shower & Laundry training, youth must be 16 years of age or older.
 A parent must attend the same class at training.

 COST FOR basic CLASSES